 - box-shadow

 The border-radius property has been around for a long time but has become a w3c specification recently with the introduction of CSS3.
-The syntax for this property is really simple.
+The syntax for this property is really simple. border-radius: radius;radiusis the border radius you want for your element.
+Usually is around 5px is good enough for good looks.

 That's it!
 These two properties, when used creatively can turn an ugly website into a cool, professional looking one.